You are hereDealing with touts in India, and just about anywhere else

 - When touts approach me I never stop walking

-- If they approach from the side and rear I ignore their first calls, as they often walk away
+- If they approach from the side and rear I ignore

-- I'm always polite, but firm, I don't want their help.
+there, and they are often ‘quite famous in London’. - I’m always polite, but firm, I don’t want their help.

 Here are some of my favorite lines